June 27 & 28, 2026

 Join 100 remarkable women from across the country for a weekend that feeds your mind, fuels your spirit and honors the fierce cowgirl inside every one of us.

-Contact Leslie McMillan for questions: LeslieM@BoothMuseum.org or 678.488.4088
+Contact Leslie McMillan for questions & to register: LeslieM@BoothMuseum.org or 678.488.4088

 Booth Western Art Museum